Training Adaptive Reconstruction Networks for Blind Inverse Problems: Introduction

-where $(\xb_i)_{1\leq i \leq I}$ is a collection of training images and $(\yb_i)$ is the corresponding collection of measurements generated using~\eqref{eq:forward_model}.
-That is, we wish the reconstruction mapping to output images close in average to the true underlying signals.
+In this equation, $\E_{\xb,\yb}$ indicates the expectation with respect to the random vector $(\xb,\yb)$.
+The random vector $\yb$ is generated using the forward model~\eqref{eq:forward_model}.
+Ideally $\xb$ should be a random vector describing the distribution of images to reconstruct.
+Unfortunately, it is usually unknown and approximated by a discrete probability measure of the form $\frac{1}{I}\sum_{i=1}^I \delta_{\xz_i}$, where $(\xz_i)_{1\leq i \leq I}$ is a collection of training images.
+We then speak of empirical risk minimization.
+In words, we wish the reconstruction mapping $\Nc(\wz,\cdot,\cdot)$ to output images close in average to the true underlying signals.
 In this paper, we explore a seemingly minor variation of this principle by solving:

-where the expectation is taken with respect to the parameter $\thetab$ considered as a random variable.
-That is, we train our reconstruction mapping on a \emph{family of operators}.
+where the expectation is also taken with respect to the parameter $\thetab$ considered as a random vector.
+That is, we train our reconstruction mapping on a \emph{distribution of operators}.
+While this idea is quite natural and most likely implemented already in a few methods, we believe that this paper is the first to address a systematic study of its performance.
 The main motivation for this modification is twofold.
 First, we want to address a lack of adaptivity for the standard training procedure.
 Second, we want to use the resulting reconstruction mapping to solve blind inverse problems.
 Let us discuss these two points in more depth.